oist/Physics-of-Behavior-Tutorials/README.md

 **Contributions**

-- Tutorial_1_eigenshapes: Irina Korshok, Anouk Béraud

-- Tutorial_2_statespace: Akira Kawano and Anouk Béraud

-- Tutorial_3_markovchain: Akira Kawano and Anouk Béraud

-Under the supervision of Greg J Stephens.
+These tutorials were written by Akira Kawano, Anouk Béraud and Irina Korshok under the supervision of Greg J Stephens.

 **Acknowledgments**